Join 100 Women in Finance Board Member, Rupal Bhansali for her podcast series

 Capital allocators are hard to reach and seem like a black box to those on the outside.
-Rupal Bhansali, CIO of Global Equities at Ariel Investments in New York takes you inside their world in this flagship podcast series “Coffee Talk with Asset Allocators”.
-In this 30-minute podcast, she probes the ins and outs of their roles and remit, the twists and turns of their careers, and the tips and tricks they use to balance work and life.
+Rupal Bhansali, 100WF Board Member takes you inside their world in this flagship podcast series “Coffee Talk with Asset Allocators”.
+In this 45-minute podcast, she probes the ins and outs of their roles and remit, the twists and turns of their careers, and the tips and tricks they use to balance work and life.
 Get ready to be inspired and informed by the accomplishments and acumen of senior capital allocators.
 Tune in today!

 Esmeralda del Bosque, Interim Principal Head of Global Equities at LaCera

 We debut our flagship podcast series “Coffee Talk with Asset Allocators” with Esmeralda del Bosque, Interim Principal Head of Global Equities at LaCera, and a rare woman of color to oversee a 27-billion global equity portfolio, a large investment team and a bevy of external money managers.
 Over her 20-plus year career, she has navigated both fixed income and equities, and run the gamut of selecting managers to executing contracts.
 In 2020, she was nominated for the NextGen CIO award.
 Besides her talent, Esme brings tenacity to her role.
 She is a single mom who deals with the challenges life has thrown her with humor and light-heartedness.
 In this episode, we explore Esme personal and professional journey, her investment views, her passion for DEI and how she achieves work-life balance despite her demanding personal and professional responsibilities.

 Caroline Powell, Senior Investment Analyst, NYSNA Pension Plan & Benefits Fund